What is premature greying?

 Treatment for premature greying of hair is carried out to control, regulate or reverse the greying process.
 Various treatment options for premature greying of hair include:

 - Medication and therapy – Your doctor may prescribe creams, gel, shampoo or oil for topical application on hair and scalp.
 There are certain patented therapeutic techniques available that may be recommended to you by your specialist depending upon your condition.
+Grey hair treatment cost may vary from city to city and condition to condition.

 - Lifestyle changes – Healthy lifestyle choices like avoiding alcohol, quitting smoking and managing stress are an integral part of treatment for premature greying of hair.
 Avoid harsh treatments like chemicals in styling products and heat application for your hair.